Hiking: San Pablo Bay National Wildlife Refuge

 - Traveling west on the levee for 1.4 miles, the Sonoma Baylands Trail provides views of newly forming tidal marsh vegetation in the Sonoma Baylands, which was restored in 1996.
 This trail can also be accessed at Port Sonoma Marina Boulevard, 1.5 miles west of Reclamation Road.

 The San Pablo Bay National Wildlife Refuge is open year-round during daylight hours.
-Hiking and biking are permitted on the trails, but dogs are not allowed on the trail.
+Hiking are permitted on the trails, but dogs are not allowed on the trail.